"Lyme Disease is epidemic in New England... Could you be suffering from undiagnosed Lyme Disease?”

 Lyme Disease Testing

-We use testing designed to detect Lyme that includes the IFA, the Western Blot for both IgM and IgG, but also PCR and Blood Culture.
+We use testing designed to detect Lyme that includes the IFA, the Western Blot for both IgM and IgG, but also PCR.
 We can test the urine for Lyme proteins indicating an active infection.
-We also monitor CD57 NK cells as these are frequently suppressed in a chronic illness such as untreated Lyme.
+We also monitor CD57 NK cells as these are frequently suppressed in chronic illness such as untreated Lyme.
 We test for several co-infections that are seen with Lyme including Babesia, Bartonella, Ehrlichia, and Rickettsia.

 Lyme is the great masquerader.
 Many times Lyme can seem to be another disease and frequently patients are treated for those other conditions, and symptoms may improve, but they never get better since the root cause (Lyme) is not treated.
 Some of the ways Lyme can present are: hormonal imbalance, low testosterone, irregular menses, miscarriage, premature menopause, hypothyroidism, adrenal fatigue, unexplained dizziness and low blood pressure when standing up, chronic fatigue syndrome, fibromyalgia, memory loss, anxiety disorder/bipolar, insomnia, learning disability, tendonitis/arthritis.
 If you suffer from any of these illnesses, it is worth ruling out Lyme as a possible cause.